Bengali Christians

 Bengali Christians (বাঙালি খ্রিস্টান) are adherents of Christianity among the Bengali people.
 Christianity took root in Bengal after the arrival of Portuguese voyagers in the 16th century.
 It witnessed further conversions among the Bengali upper-caste elite during the 19th century Bengali Renaissance.

-Bengali Christians have made significant contributions to Bengali culture, commerce and society.
-The region is home to venerable Christian missionary institutions, including the Missionaries of Charity founded by Mother Teresa.
+Bengali Christians played significant role in Bengali culture, education, commerce and society.
+Some of the most influential thinkers and advocates during the Indian independence struggle from British Raj were Bengali Christians.
+The region is home to venerable missionary institutions, including the Missionaries of Charity founded by Mother Teresa.

 History

 Christianity was established in Bengal by the Portuguese missionaries in the 16th century.
 Basilica of the Holy Rosary, Bandel is the first church known to have been constructed in 1599 at Hugli-Chuchura in the Hooghly district of West Bengal, India.
 Another is known to have been established from the historical records was in Ishwaripore, Jessore (erstwhile Chandecan) in 1600 under patronage of Pratapaditya which later was ransacked.
 Chittagong (erstwhile also referred to as Diang) with significant Portuguese and trading settlements had first hermitage and churches erected around this time.
 The Portuguese settlement in Chittagong hosted the first Vicar Apostolic in Bengal.
 The Portuguese from there moved to Arakan, where they would transport Hindu and Muslim slaves, about 42,000 in number from 1621 to 1624, and converted 28,000 of those enslaved peoples to Christianity.
 Jesuit missionaries also established churches in Bandel and Dhaka.
 In 1682, there were 14,120 Roman Catholics in Bengal.
-William Carey translated the Bible into Bengali in 1809.
-Many upper-class Bengalis in the British Indian capital Calcutta converted to Christianity during the Bengal Renaissance.

-The Missionaries of Charity was founded by the Mother Teresa in Calcutta in 1950.
-It played a major role in supporting and sheltering refugees during the Bangladesh Liberation War in 1971.